by Ari Weinzweig

 Anyways, I was reading it with our 12 Natural Laws (many of which he hits on in his own Hawken-esque way) when I come across his ode to the hamburger.
 While I remembered the book, and how I felt reading it, very vividly, I’d completely forgotten about this little bit he’d put in on burgers.
 It’s only a paragraph, but there it is: burgers getting big billing in a business book.
 “Take a prosaic, everyday, kick-around sort of product,” Hawken wrote, “and make it real again.
 Hamburgers, for example.
 There are so many bad hamburgers in this world I venture to say that anyone with a hot grill who makes an honest one with generous portions and fresh fried onions will never lack for customers.
 In other words, take a product and reduce it to its essence.”
 I’m sure someone somewhere will argue with Hawken’s hypothesis, but not me.
 What he described in the book is a huge piece of what we’ve been doing here for nearly thirty years: burgers, bagels, rye bread or brownies, it’s all about taking stuff people know well in mediocre, mass market form and making it into something really special by using ingredients eight steps up from the ordinary.

 And that Hawken anecdote is a good lead in to the second of my hamburger happenstances.
 While I was working on the Natural Laws essay I got a call from Alex Young, chef and managing partner at the Roadhouse.
-He wanted to share his excitement about all the work he was doing at our farm to take the restaurant’s food quality up a notch.
-Mind you this wasn’t about developing some new sauce for a special (though that’s good to hear about too), but rather about going back to the basics—actually raising beef: live animals, real feed, and all that fun farming stuff.
-Alex had bought some steers and was hard at work doing the same sort of stuff with them that he’s done so amazingly well with vegetables over the last four or five years.
+He wanted to share his excitement about all the work he was doing to take the restaurant’s food quality up a notch.
+Mind you this wasn’t about developing some new sauce for a special (though that’s good to hear about too), but rather about going back to the basics of sourcing out local pasture-raised steers and really focusing on how the upbringing of the cow affects the quality of the beef.
 All that homework to learn about feed, care and animal husbandry . . . it’s work that most of us who cook for a living have heard of but are anything but experts in.
-We know a wee bit about what to do with good beef once it’s been brought into the kitchen, but raising the animals isn’t something they teach in very many restaurant kitchens.
+We know a wee bit about what to do with good beef once it’s been brought into the kitchen, understanding how animals are raised isn’t something they teach in very many restaurant kitchens.
 To Alex’s great credit, he’s taken the idea of going back to the roots far deeper than most any other chef around.

 Of course everyone reading this—food professional or caring consumer (they do actually overlap of course)—will know, as I do, that the better the beef you use, the better the burger you make with it is going to be.
-And what Alex is doing is essentially the older style of ranching.
-He’s headed back to 100 percent grass feeding and the meat is truly tasting fantastic.
-Interestingly though, it’s not like the beef we’ve been using all along is bad.
-Fresh Niman chuck we’ve been getting for nearly seven years now is certainly no slouch.
-It comes from old breeds of English beef cattle, raised mostly on grass and without the now-standard-in-the-commercial-world use of added growth hormone and/or antibiotics, finished on corn, and handled humanely (certified by the Animal Welfare Society out of NYC according to codes crafted by the appropriately well-respected Temple Grandin, who’s been all over HBO of late).
+And what we are doing is essentially making sure that our beef is truly fantastic.
+It comes from old breeds of English beef cattle, raised mostly on grass and without the now-standard-in-the-commercial-world use of added growth hormone and/or antibiotics, finished on grain, and handled humanely.
+We purchase the whole animal and have it processed locally, so that we can control the quality at all times and leave a smaller impact on the environment.

-In both cases we start with fresh whole pieces of chuck, which are ground daily in the Roadhouse kitchen.
+In both cases we start with fresh whole pieces from different parts of the cow, which are dry-aged and then ground daily in the Roadhouse kitchen.
 We like it a bit coarser than most, the better to actually chew, the better to taste the full flavor of the beef.
 It’s then formed into patties by hand.
 Too much pressure packs the meat too tightly: most commercial burger meat is almost extruded into a sausage-like paste.
 When you come in and ask for one, we cook it to order on the grill, over heat generated by real oak logs.
-The finished burger goes quickly onto one of those really nice little “New Jersey” (soft, square onion rolls) from the Bakehouse and gets served with those double-blanched, freshly made every day fries (which, by the way, you get free refills on).
+The finished burger goes quickly onto one of those really nice Brioche rolls from the Bakehouse and gets served with those double-blanched, freshly made every day fries (which, by the way, you get free refills on).